nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 }
 ~~~

-Now all we need to do to trace an Extension on a client environment is add either `?traceImprovedConsoleLoggingApplicationCustomizer` or `&traceImprovedConsoleLoggingApplicationCustomizer` to the end of the URL in the address bar.
+Now all we need to do to trace an Extension on a client environment is add either `?trace` or `&trace` to the end of the URL in the address bar (note the presence of `?` and `&` - you'll be using ampersand when you've already got a query string, and the question mark when you don't).
 At that point the console logging will look as it did before.

 This means that we can ask a customer to do that for us and simply send us an extract or screenshot of the logging.

-Here's what it looks like on one of our live test tenants.
+Here's what it looks like on one of our live test tenants, **note the page URL**.

 ![Styling Console Logging extension - styled logging simplified](/img/StylingConsoleLogging10.png)

+I've begun to implement this across our entire SPFx Extensions solution.
+I'm using differing `trace` tokens so that I can toggle each Extension into trace mode quickly and in isolation to each other by making them more verbose.

+Toggling two different Extensions into trace mode together is now trivial, e.g. `?traceImprovedConsoleLoggingApplicationCustomizer&traceMenuStylingOverrideApplicationCustomizer`.

 Clean.
 Efficient.
 Extensible... just the way I like it!